paddycull/PSOracleQuery/README.md

 # Invoke-OracleQuery
-This is a PowerShell function to query an Oracle database from Windows, using OS Authentication or database user credentials.
+This is a PowerShell module to query an Oracle database from Windows, using OS Authentication or database user credentials.
 The user can pass queries or SQL files to run against a database.
 It works for databases hosted on both Windows and Linux servers.

 #### Dependencies
 To access the database, the function uses ODP.NET dll files.
-The required file is located in the bin directory of this module.
+The required file is located in the bin directory of this module, and is loaded automatically by the function.

 # Output Examples